patchshorts/cgodwin.io/.history/src/posts/designing-planning-for-business-requirements_20230830143857.md

 #### Technical Requirements

-- A publicly exposed API or set of APIs needs to be developed to facilitate interactions between various entities.
+* They will need to publicly expose an API or set of them.
-- Access restrictions must be applied at the API level to adhere to the varying access rights of different entities.
+* Access will need to be restricted in the API
-- There will be involvement of legacy systems due to insurance entities.
-This implies the need for systems integration or migration strategies.
+* There will be legacy systems involved because of insurance entities.
-- Redundant infrastructure is required to ensure high availability and continuous operation of the services.
+* Redundant infrastructure
-- Data lifecycle management must be implemented, considering regulation, insights, and access controls.
+* Data Lifecycles will have to take into account regulation, insights, and access controls.
-- Given the nature of their work, EHR Healthcare needs to employ Cloud Machine Learning to build insight models faster than they can be planned and built.
-This indicates a requirement for machine learning capabilities in their infrastructure.
+* Cloud Machine Learning can build their insight models faster than they can be planned and built.

-### Mountkirk Games
+### Lord Byron MBA

 #### Business Requirements

-- Mountkirk Games develops and operates online video games.
-They need a robust and scalable solution to handle high scores and player achievements.
-- They aim to collect minimal user data for personalizing the gaming experience, complying with data privacy regulations.
-- The solution must be globally available to cater to their worldwide player base.
-- They seek low latency to ensure a smooth and responsive gaming experience.
-- Mountkirk Games expresses interest in Managed services which can automatically scale to meet demand.

-#### Technical Requirements

-- A globally available high score and achievement system is needed to keep track of player progress and milestones.
-- User data needs to be collected and processed in a manner that is privacy-compliant and secure.
-- The system must provide low latency to ensure a seamless gaming experience, which may require a global distribution of resources.
-- Managed services can be used to handle automatic scaling, reducing the overhead of manual resource management.
+Acton MBA is a school which invites speakers to give presentations to students.
+These speakers are expensive so the school want's to maximize their investment.

+They want to record and stream these presentations on a web portal and for live and post review by students with logins.
+They want to reduce latency.
+They want to monitor when the students interact with the videos and derive insights as to which videos people re-watch.

+Because these requirements are limited, we can only begin to speculate about what the technical requirements will be.

 ::: tip Business to Technical Requirements
 When designing a new project, while collecting and studying business requirements, you'll have to translate those into technical requirements.
 You'll find that there's not a one to one relationship.
 One technical solution may meet two business requirements.
 While one business requirement might encapsulate several solutions.
 :::

-### TerramEarth
+### LCSoft, Inc

 #### Business Requirements

-- TerramEarth manufactures heavy equipment for the construction and mining industries.
-They want to leverage their extensive collection of IoT sensor data to improve their products and provide better service to their customers.
-- They aim to move their existing on-premises data infrastructure to the cloud, indicating a need for a comprehensive and secure cloud migration strategy.

-#### Technical Requirements

-- IoT data needs to be ingested and processed in real-time.
-This involves creating a robust pipeline for data ingestion from various IoT devices, and real-time data processing capabilities.
-- A robust data analytics solution is needed to derive insights from the sensor data.
-This requires the deployment of big data analytics tools that can process and analyze large volumes of sensor data.
-- A migration plan is needed to move existing data and systems to the cloud.
-- This involves choosing the right cloud services for storage, computation, and analytics, and planning the migration process to minimize downtime and data loss.
+This company makes web based and app based phone games that must interact with a High Scoring system, collect minimal user data.
+They are global and so the user data they collect is regulated in some parts of the globe.
+Because it is a phone app they want latency to be as low as possible.
+They are interested in Managed services which can automatically scale.
+We can begin to anticipate where we want the high score data to end up but we cannot yet flush out all the requirements that can be known.

 ::: tip Extract, Transform, Load
 It is what it says.
 It takes large volumes of data from different sources.
 Transforms it to useable data, and makes available the results somewhere for retrieval by others.